Shaadalam9/gans-traffic/README.md

 ## Citation
 If you use the gans-traffic for academic work please cite the following paper:

-> Alam, M.S., Martens, M.H., & Bazilinskyy, P. (2025).
+> Alam, M., Martens, M., Bazilinskyy, P.  (2025).
 Generating Realistic Traffic Scenarios: A Deep Learning Approach Using Generative Adversarial Networks (GANs).
-13th International Conference on Human Interaction & Emerging Technologies: Artificial Intelligence & Future Applications (IHIET-AI).
-Malaga, Spain.
+In: Tareq Ahram, Antonio Lopez Arquillos, Juan Gandarias and Adrian Morales Casas (eds) Human Interaction and Emerging Technologies (IHIET-AI 2025): Artificial Intelligence and Future Applications.
+AHFE (2025) International Conference.
+AHFE Open Access, vol -3.
+AHFE International, USA. http://doi.org/10.54941/ahfe1005927

 ## Getting Started
 Tested with Python 3.9.21.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows: